delize/ha-loggamera-integration/README.md

 ## License

-This integration is licensed under MIT License.
+This integration is licensed under AGPL License.